RE/MAX Whatcom County hires new broker

 by ehamann

-RE/MAX Whatcom County has hired Tracy Hinojosa to its Sudden Valley office.
-Hinojosa will be joining the Chris Weitzel team and will focus on being a buyer’s agent and residential real estate.
+RE/MAX Whatcom County has hired Jay Dhindsa to the Lakeway office.
+Dhindsa will be joining the Rick Moore team and will focus on residential and new construction.
+Dhindsa was raised in a real estate family in India.
+He first visited Bellingham in 2010.
+Dhindsa can be reached at 510-378-5853 and jay@rickmooregroup.com.

-She has a long history in the customer service industry, with experience as a retail sales manager and front receptionist.

 - Civil